Should the Timing of Inspections be Predictable?: Optimal timing of perfect inspections

 \section{Optimal timing of perfect inspections}

-To highlight the main force in the model, we first solve the principal's problem in the special case of \emph{perfect inspections}.
-The passage probability is given by
+To highlight the main force in the model, we first solve the principal's problem in the special case of \emph{perfect} inspections.
+Formally, the passage probability is given by

-That is, the agent passes the time-$t$ inspection if and only if he has not shirked before time $t$.
-This passage probability is the limit of the passage probability with imperfect inspections as the detectability parameter $\d$ tends to $\infty$.
+That is, the agent passes the time-$t$ inspection if and only if he has not shirked for a positive duration before time $t$.
+This passage probability is the limit of the passage probability in the main model as the detectability parameter $\d$ tends to $\infty$.

 We separate the analysis into two regimes---innovation and maintenance---according to the relative sensitivities of breakthroughs and breakdowns to the agent's action.